 \section{Introduction}

-Quantum state discrimination is a fundamental problem in quantum information theory.
-Beyond its role in decoding and extracting quantum information, it also underlies a broad range of tasks, including quantum secret sharing, quantum data hiding, and secure quantum communication \cite{Eggeling02,985948,matthews2009,lo1999,rahaman2015,markham2008,Guo01,Hsu05,JWang17}.
-Accordingly, given a set of mutually orthogonal states, a key question is to identify which state has been prepared.
+Quantum state discrimination is one of the fundamental problems in quantum information theory.
+Beyond its role in information retrieval and state identification, it also underlies a broad range of tasks, including quantum secret sharing, quantum data hiding, and secure quantum communication \cite{Eggeling02,DiVincenzo2002,matthews2009,lo1999,rahaman2015,markham2008,Guo01,Hsu05,JWang17}.
+Accordingly, given a set of mutually orthogonal states, a key question is how to identify every state from this set.

-For any set of orthogonal quantum states in a multipartite system, perfect discrimination is always possible via global measurements \cite{bennett1999}.
-However, under the operational restriction of local operations and classical communication (LOCC)-namely, when spatially separated parties perform only local measurements and coordinate using classical messages \cite{bennett1999,bennett1999upb,divincenzo2003upb,rinaldis2004,ghosh2001}-even orthogonal states may become locally indistinguishable \cite{zeng2009characterizing,yang2015characterizing,halder2018several,xu2016quantum,wang2017local,zhang2017construction}.
+For any set of mutually orthogonal pure quantum states in a multipartite system, perfect discrimination can always be achieved by global measurements \cite{bennett1999}.
+In contrast, under the restriction of local operations and classical communication (LOCC), spatially separated parties are restricted to local quantum operations coordinated by classical communication, where the operations may be adaptive \cite{bennett1999,bennett1999upb,divincenzo2003upb,rinaldis2004,ghosh2001}.
+Under this restriction, even orthogonal product states may become locally indistinguishable \cite{yang2015characterizing,halder2018several,xu2016quantum,wang2017local,zhang2017construction}.

-In 1999, Bennett \emph{et al.}~\cite{bennett1999} first revealed ``quantum nonlocality without entanglement'' by constructing a complete orthogonal product bases in a \(3 \otimes 3\) system.
+In 1999, Bennett \emph{et al.}~\cite{bennett1999} first demonstrated ``quantum nonlocality without entanglement'' by constructing a complete orthogonal product basis in a \(3\otimes3\) system.
 Although these states are perfectly distinguishable by global measurements, they cannot be perfectly distinguished by LOCC.
-This phenomenon exposes intrinsic limitations of LOCC-based discrimination, motivates systematic investigations of local distinguishability, and has stimulated extensive work on entanglement-assisted local discrimination.
+This phenomenon reveals intrinsic limitations of LOCC-based discrimination, motivates systematic studies of local distinguishability, and has stimulated extensive research on entanglement-assisted discrimination.
 Since then, substantial progress has been made \cite{Walgate02,ZGY25,HGY25,HGY24,Wang1,Niset,Yuan,He24,Jiang,zhou2022orthogonal,zhou2023npartite,zhang2015nonlocality,croke2017difficulty,halder2019strong,li2022genuine}.